Policy Brief on the draft bill for a Competition Law Digitisation Act

 - An increase in the merger notification thresholds and the associated lowering of competition protection should be combined with a targeted increase of merger review in regional markets.

 11th Sector Report Post (2019): The amendment to the Postal Act: New opportunities for competition

-Sector Report on Energy Markets pursuant to Sec.
-62 of the Law on the Energy Industry, Bonn, 18 September 2019
+Sector Report pursuant to Sec.
+44 of the Postal Services Act, Bonn, 3 December 2019

 - Competition on the letter market remains insufficient, while it is intensifying on the parcel market

 - Control of abuse of dominance on the letter market should be intensified

 - Consumer protection is to be strengthened by improving the approval procedure for letter postage and by introducing binding conciliation procedures

 11th Sector Report Telecommunications (2019): Governmental Restraint in Network Deployment

 Sector Report pursuant to Sec.
 121(2) of the German Telecommunications Act, Bonn, 3 December 2019